We use cookies to analyse traffic and for ad measurement purposes, including for personalizing ads. Read Our Cookie Policy

 • Paypal can be used for withdrawals as well as for deposits.
 You can withdraw your winnings to Paypal then use the money elsewhere without ever transferring it to your bank account.
 That’s the advantage of an e-wallet over prepaid vouchers, mobile phone billing and other alternative deposit methods.

-• Paypal is widely accepted outside the world of iGaming and this means if you get lucky you can easily spend the cash on goods or services that are nothing to do with online gambling.
+• Paypal is widely accepted outside the world of iGaming and this means if you get lucky there is no need to extract the cash from your PayPal account – you can easily spend it on goods or services that are nothing to do with online gambling.

 Disadvantages of Paypal